jtp184/taptag/README.md

 #### PN532Struct
 The `PN532Struct` class is an FFI struct with a layout defined by the C library.

-#### DataStruct
+#### DataBuffer
-The `DataStruct` class is an FFI struct, with a single element called 'buffer', an array of 255 uint8's. `DataStruct` also has a few ease of use methods
+The `DataBuffer` class is an FFI struct, with a single element called 'buffer', an array of 255 uint8's. `DataBuffer` also has a few ease of use methods

 ```ruby
 require 'taptag/pn532/structs'